mkasberg/jekyll_ai_related_posts/README.md

 Jekyll AI Related Posts is a [Jekyll plugin](https://jekyllrb.com/docs/plugins/installation/).
-It can be installed using any plugin installation method.
-The recommended way is to add `jekyll_ai_related_posts` to your Gemfile.
+It can be installed using any Jekyll plugin installation method.

 ## Configuration